 Opt-Out • Opt-Out Of Inuvo Interest Based Advertising

-If you would like to opt-out of Inuvo Interest Based Advertising, please click on this link and click on the “Opt out” button in the footer below.
+If you would like to opt-out of Inuvo Interest Based Advertising, please click on this link and click on the “Opt out” button.
 Upon clicking “Opt out,” Inuvo will place an opt-out cookie on your browser.
 The opt-out cookie means you will not be retargeted by ads served through Inuvo’s Advertising Technology Platform.
 If You delete, block or otherwise restrict cookies, or if you use a different computer, mobile device or Internet browser, you may need to renew this opt-out choice.
 However, if you do choose to opt-in, Inuvo will delete the opt-out cookie and you may again be retargeted with relevant advertisement based on your visits to websites of our advertising clients.

 Opt-Out • Mobile Application Opt-Out

 Mobile devices allow users to opt-out of the collection of usage information within their mobile apps.
 You can choose to opt-out in your device settings by selecting “Opt out of Interest-Based Ads” on Android devices and “Limit Ad Tracking” on iOS devices.